 Previous sections of this CAR addressed Nevada spending by its purposes.
 Here we address the overall level of public-employee compensation, and especially the portion of that compensation managed by the Public Employee Retirement System (PERS).
-Both total compensation and retirement funding have long presented serious challenges to governments around the world, particularly for state and local governments.
-The good news is that, while Nevada also faces these challenges, it is doing one key thing right and is in a better position than most states to meet its challenges.
+Both total compensation and retirement funding have long presented serious challenges to governments around the world, for state and local as much as federal governments.
+The good news is that, while Nevada also faces these challenges, it is doing one key thing right, as discussed below, and is in a better position than most states to meet its challenges.

-Current Compensation Levels: Annual compensation, excluding benefits, for Nevada state employees (except those in higher education) is comparable to private-sector levels in our state and well below average for public-employee compensation of other states as a group.
-Public employee compensation, excluding benefits, paid by Nevada local governments and higher education is greatly higher than that for Nevada state employees and employees in the private sector.
+Current Compensation Levels: Annual compensation, excluding benefits, for Nevada state employees (except those in higher education) is comparable to private-sector levels in our state and below average for public-employee compensation of other states as a group.
+Public employee compensation, excluding benefits, paid by Nevada local governments and higher education is greatly higher than that for Nevada state employees and private-sector employees.
 In fact, Nevada local government compensation is among the highest in the nation, especially when benefits are recognized, because the benefits are also extremely generous.
 This CAR does not address local-government fiscal matters, but we note that the extreme practices of local governments redound to the disbenefit of the state and to state employees and taxpayers.
-So, reforms would not only student performance.
-The others appear designed instead to appease special-interest political constituencies by spending hundreds of millions of dollars to create new positions at existing public schools.
-Those programs most clearly supported by academic research include Education Savings Accounts, the creation of an Achievement School District to transform failing public schools into successful charter schools and a Charter School Harbor Master Fund to attract highly successful charter school operators into the state.
-Others, including the provision of digital devices to students and a policy that students be literate before exiting third grade, were implemented in ways that ignored their costsaving potential, while still more new initiatives needlessly inflated the costs of the public education bureaucracy.
+So, reforms would not only be fairer to state employees and taxpayers, but also help the state manage its fiscal problems.
+State pay scales are also flatter than those in private enterprise, with entry-level jobs paying more and executive and upper-level professional jobs paying less.
+So, while state reform may be in order, it is not clear that it would have net fiscal impacts.